ricbra/php-discogs-api/README.md

 This API is build upon the shoulders of a giant: [Guzzle 4.0](http://guzzle.readthedocs.org/en/latest/).
 This is an absolutely awesome library.

+# Deprecated

+This repository is outdated and not maintained anymore.
+Please see https://github.com/calliostro/php-discogs-api for a more up to date version.

 ## License
 This library is released under the MIT license.
 See the complete license in the LICENSE file.